25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

   - AWS Account
   - Environment (dev vs prod)
   - Etc...
-- They allow safer control over the template.
+- They allow safer control over the template
 - Use parameters when the values are really user specific

 ## What are outputs?